donnemartin/dev-setup/README.md

 In terms of a GUI client for MySQL, I'm used to the official and free [MySQL Workbench](http://www.mysql.com/products/workbench/).
 But feel free to use whichever you prefer.

 You can find the MySQL Workbench download [here](http://www.mysql.com/downloads/workbench/). (**Note**: It will ask you to sign in, you don't need to, just click on "No thanks, just start my download!" at the bottom.)

+### MongoDB

+[MongoDB](http://www.mongodb.org/) is a popular [NoSQL](http://en.wikipedia.org/wiki/NoSQL) database.

+#### Installation

+The section Step 4: Run the brew.sh Script installs MongoDB.
+If you prefer to install it separately, run:

+    $ brew update
+    $ brew install mongo

+#### Usage

+In a terminal, start the MongoDB server:

+    $ mongod

+In another terminal, connect to the database with the Mongo shell using:

+    $ mongo

+I'll let you refer to MongoDB's [Getting Started](http://docs.mongodb.org/manual/tutorial/getting-started/) guide for more!

 ## Section 6: Misc